Read This First

 Preponderance requires sharper edges before the distinction can guide judgment.

-In plain terms: The idea of a threshold along the epistemic gradient at which disbelief should flip to belief is often implicitly suggested through various terms that imply a binary transition.
+At the center is a simpler claim: The idea of a threshold along the epistemic gradient at which disbelief should flip to belief is often implicitly suggested through various terms that imply a binary transition.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Preponderance of Evidence tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.